Ruger Security-Six: Development and history

 As far back as 1966, Ruger designers Harry Sefried and Henry Into began working on the company's first double-action revolver.
-Despite being popular with civilians, Bill Ruger wanted to get into law enforcement and security contracts.
-Smith & Wesson and Colt at the time dominated the medium frame law enforcement double action revolver contracts.
-The introduction of the Security-Six and its variants marked Sturm Ruger's first attempt to enter the double-action revolver market.
-The corporation's earlier designs had been Colt Peacemaker-style single-action revolvers.
+Despite being popular with civilians, founder Bill Ruger hoped to expand into the law enforcement and private security markets, which were then dominated by rivals Smith & Wesson and Colt.
+The introduction of the Security-Six and its variants marked Sturm Ruger's first attempt to sell a custom double-action revolver, deviating from the corporation's earlier designs which were outdated Colt Peacemaker-style single-action revolvers.
 Ruger used investment casting for most parts in an effort to hold down production costs.
-As with all Ruger firearms, the Security-Six revolvers were robustly designed with large, heavy-duty parts for durability and to allow for investment casting.
+As with all Ruger firearms, the Security-Six revolvers were robustly designed with large, heavy-duty parts for durability and to allow for the investment casting process.

 Sefried had previously worked for High Standard Manufacturing Company, where he designed the High Standard Sentinel revolver.
-The grip profile of the Sentinel was used on the "Six" line.
-Ruger's new double action revolvers were unlike other guns on the market in that they used a one-piece frame, rather than a removable sideplate, which lent them superior strength.
+The grip profile of the Sentinel was reused on the "Six" line.
+Ruger's new revolvers were unlike other guns on the market in that they used a one-piece frame, rather than a removable sideplate, which lent them superior strength.
 The Ruger Redhawk, introduced in 1980 and also designed by Sefried, was a scaled-up and improved version of the Security-Six.
 The "six series" line enjoyed sales success because of their basic features, solid construction, and competitive pricing.

-Various models were issued by US government agencies as diverse as the former Immigration and Naturalization Service, the Postal Service, the Border Patrol, and numerous police agencies.
-The Security-Six and its derivatives also became the standard issue service weapons of a large number of police departments, in addition many were exported overseas.
+Various models were issued by US government agencies as diverse as the NYPD, the former Immigration and Naturalization Service, the Postal Service, the Border Patrol, and numerous police agencies.
+The Security-Six and its derivatives also became the standard issue service weapons of a large number of police departments, and many were exported overseas.
 While Ruger's Security-Six line has been out of production since 1988, a total of over 1.5 million revolvers were produced and they remain well-liked and respected, as well as highly sought after in the second-hand market due to their strength and reliability.

 In the early 1980s, Ruger commissioned a heavier duty upgrade of the Six line that could handle a "lifetime diet" of full-powered magnum loads, the GP100, which featured a beefier frame and full under-lug barrel, stronger steels, a redesigned grip frame and, most notably, a triple-locking cylinder to give extra strength to the action.
 The GP100 replaced the Security-Six in the Ruger product line, but the Six line is still a very strong revolver, popular with shooters and collectors today.